iOS 26.2 is a behavioural update.

 Every iOS Update Quietly Reshapes Consumer Behaviour

-This is why I called it a marketing update disguised as a software update.
+This is why I called it a marketing update disguised as a software update, including essential security updates.

 iOS 26.2 pushes: